CMSgov/bluebutton-web-server/docker-compose/readme.md

 The Python `runtests.py` program, which is also used for running the Django unit type tests, includes an "--integration" option for running integration type tests.
 This is called by the `docker-compose/run_integration_tests_local.sh` script that performs pre-setup and sources environment variables from AWS needed to utilize a live BFD back end system.

-There are ways to test locally using the `docker compose/run_integration_tests_local.sh` script:
+There are ways to test locally using the `docker-compose/run_integration_tests_local.sh` script:

 To get usage help use the following command:

 ```
-docker compose/run_integration_tests_local.sh
+docker-compose/run_integration_tests_local.sh
 ```

 1. Using the docker compose local development setup and containers.
 This is the quickest!